hpcugent/vsc_user_docs/mkdocs/docs/HPC/jupyter.md

 ### Starting a notebook using the web portal

-Through the web portal you can easily start a Jupyter notebook on a workernode, via the *Jupyter Notebook* button under the *Interactive Apps* menu item.
+Through the [HPC-UGent web portal](web_portal.md) you can easily start a Jupyter notebook on a workernode, via the *Jupyter Notebook* button under the *Interactive Apps* menu item.

 <center>
 ![image](img/ood_start_jupyter.png)